ZiadJ/kgEditable/README.md

 kgEditable
 ==========
+###Description:###

-A binding handler for koGrid to turn any existing template into an editable without having to modifying it.
-The edit template is only loaded during the edit process for each cell via a binding created using the <code>kgEditable</code> function.
+A binding handler for koGrid that instantly turns existing templates into editable ones.
+This can be done via markup or by simply calling the <code>kgEditable</code> function with the readonly and editable templates as parameters.

+###Events:###
+Clicking on a cell will automatically put it into edit mode.
+However this can be changed to say a double click via the
+<code>trigger</code> parameter.

+###Change tracking:###
+Modified cells are automatically hilighted.
+To revert a cell back to its original value during editing just press the Esc key.

+###Performance:###
-Therefore any amount of html can be placed in the edit template wihtout affecting the grid performance.
+No edit markup is not loaded when the grid is instanciated.
+It only happens when a cell is edited.
+Therefore the markup used in the the edit template will not affect the overall grid performance.

-<bold>Usage:</bold>
+###Usage:##
 <code>
 var tplDefault = '<...>';
 </code>